gazellawificom/gazella-update-pages/README.md

 ### Testing / Example

-Now that your file will look something like the code below - you may test it by simply visiting the file i.e. in your browser navigating to: yourcustomsite.com/project/gazella-sso.php If successful will redirect you (now logged in) as the user that you specified as variable $userID.
+Now that your file will look something like the code below - you may test it by simply visiting the file i.e. in your browser navigating to: yourcustomsite.com/project/gazella-update-pages.php If successful you will be prompted from our API of success or Error.

 ```
 //======================================================================//
 // CONFIGURATION